-If your system is managed by the Hardware Management Console (HMC), use the HMC to replace an adapter.
-For instructions, see Exchanging a part by using the Hardware Management Console.
+If your system is managed by the Hardware Management Console (HMC), you can use the HMC to replace a voltage regulator module.
+For information about using the HMC to replace voltage regulator modules, see Exchanging a part using the Hardware Management Console.

-If your system is managed by the IBM Systems Director Management Console (SDMC), use the SDMC to replace an adapter.
-For instructions, see Replacing a part by using the Systems Director Management Console.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to replace a voltage regulator module.
+For instructions, see Replacing a part using the Systems Director Management Console.

-If your system is not managed by an HMC or an SDMC, complete the following steps to replace an adapter:
+If you do not have an HMC or SDMC, complete the following steps to replace a voltage regulator module: